 Chayote is available widely at most grocery stores for around 69 – 99 cent per pound all year round.
-It has a very mild fresh flavor, beautifully green and firm texture that when cooked, taste like gourd or firm squash.
-The fruit itself contains lots of amino acid, vitamin C and other vitamins/minerals as well, making it great for generic healthy eating and dieters in craved of starch.
+It has a very mild fresh flavor, beautifully green, and firm texture that when cooked, tastes like a gourd or firm squash.
+The fruit itself contains lots of amino acids, vitamin C, and other vitamins/minerals as well, making it great for generic healthy eating and dieters in craved of starch.

 When peeling a Chayote’s skin, there will be a sticky residue that will cover your hand in a green slime sheen if unprotected.
-To avoid this, you could either wear disposable food glove on the hand holding the chayote or peal skin under running water.
-After peeling, soak chayote in water for a couple minute then dip your hand in to wash and remove all those sticky thingy.
+To avoid this, you could either wear disposable food gloves on the hand holding the chayote or peal skin under running water.
+After peeling, soak chayote in water for a couple of minutes then dip your hand in to wash and remove all those sticky thingies.

 If you forgot to do the above when handling chayote and got the sticky greenish layer on your hand or cutting tool.
 Here’s how you could remove it:

-- Use a towel with couple drop of cooking oil to clean your knife to remove the stickiness
+- Use a towel with a few drops of cooking oil to clean your knife to remove the stickiness

 - Dip your hand in rice starch, rub then wash with soap and water.
 If still persist, repeat and try lime juice or something acidic.

 - 2 whole eggs or 5 egg white vegan optional